CDCgov/nhsnlink/docs/service_specs/validation.md

 - `GET /health`: Performs a health check to verify the service is operational.

-These operations support the management of measure definitions and the evaluation of clinical data against defined measures.

 ## Future Considerations

 * Operation to bulk _retrieve_ categories and their rules that can be updated in an text editor and then provided back to the _bulk save_ operation.